LordZeuss/auto-authelia/README.md

 docker-compose up -d
 ```

----

-***NOTE: You will find the 2 factor setup text inside of a file within the authelia folder.
+***NOTE: You will find the 2 factor authentication email inside of a `authelia/config` folder.
+It will be called `notification.txt`.
 This is because it is set to save on the system, unless you manually update the email settings in the configuration.yml file to send out an email.***